Recoskie/AI-Matrix/docs/Matrix Structure.md

   <br />

-  This document covers the final structure that aligns with all possible patterns or things that gives us a fast way to convert any data back into any function or process that produced the data, but at its center is a spiral relative to the Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero.
+  This document covers the final structure of the quantum matrix in as simple of an explanation as possible, but at its center is a spiral relative to the Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero.
 This natural formation creates the point space spanning to infinity.
 Adding any previous number to the next makes the next number.
 Dividing the next number by the previous creates a very special number called the golden ratio; see <a href="https://theconversation.com/the-maths-behind-impossible-never-repeating-patterns-63801" target="_blank">quasicrystals</a>.

   <br /><br />